AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp06_avoid_function_side-effects.rst

 Reference
 +++++++++++

-MISRA C rule 13.3 "The value of an expression and its persistent side effects shall be the same under all permitted evaluation orders"
+MISRA C Rule 13.3 "The value of an expression and its persistent side effects shall be the same under all permitted evaluation orders"

 +++++++++++++